maverikod/vvz-cmb-verification/docs/implementation_plan/phase_1_theta_data/step_1.3_evolution_data/README.md

 - Handle large time arrays efficiently
 - Provide clear error messages for time range issues
 - Support multiple evolution data formats if needed

+## Forbidden Elements

+**CRITICAL PRINCIPLE (from tech_spec-new.md):** Matter does NOT influence Θ-field.
+Evolution uses ONLY phase parameters.

+**DO NOT USE:**
+- ❌ Matter as source of evolution (evolution is from Θ-field only)
+- ❌ Baryon density, DM density or material terms
+- ❌ Classical cosmological evolution formulas (FRW, ΛCDM)
+- ❌ FRW metric as primary model
+- ❌ Mass, dark matter, or gravitational sources
+- ❌ Potentials V(φ), V(Θ)
+- ❌ Mass terms m²φ², m²Θ²
+- ❌ Exponential damping exp(-r/λ)
+- ❌ Use ONLY phase parameters (ω_min(t), ω_macro(t))

 ---